PRodriguez19/Intro-to-shell/lessons/01_week1_part2_mmg232.md

 ### Arguments

-There are five items listed when you run `ls`, but how do you know if these are files or directories with more items inside?
+There are five items listed when you run `ls`, but how do you know if these are files or folders with more files inside of it?

 To answer this question, we can modify the default behavior of `ls` by adding an **"argument"** to get more information.